zampolli75/zampolli75_test/_posts/2017-04-09-rstudio-server-installation.md

 ## Install GLS
 GLS is the GNU scientific library.
 Some R libraries depend on this library.
 For some reason that I wasn't able to understand I had also to install the development package in order to succeed to install the R libraries.
+Here are some resources I used when figuring out how to correctly install GLS: [Ask Ubuntu](https://askubuntu.com/questions/490465/install-gnu-scientific-library-gsl-on-ubuntu-14-04-via-terminal).

 {% highlight shell %}
 $ sudo apt-get install libgsl2